YunHsiuLu/YunComputerProgram/ComputerProgram/homework/60947045s_HW3/README.md

 	It's easy to compute, shown as the results.

 * hw0305:
 	The logic.c has implemented the all logic gate, halfAdder, and fullAdder.
 The hw0305.c has main(), multiplier(), and some print functions.
-In main(), I call the communicate() first, it will ask for two input values; assume the extern variables are (x, y), I can fetch them and do the follows in main().
-If the input numbers are not 4-bit number, it will return the error message and tell you which bit is wrong.
+In main(), I call the communicate() first, then I fetch the user input as x and y.
+First I will check the input if valid or not.
+If the input numbers are not 4-bit number, it will return the error message and tell you the wrong bit.
 If the input numbers are valid, the results show as homework draft says.

 * hw0306:
 	I use the command `find / -iname math.h` to find the place of math.h.
 The result is /usr/include/math.h.